 Other Accounts may have investment objectives, strategies and risks that differ from those of the fund.
 In addition, the fund, as a registered investment company, is subject to different regulations than certain of the Other Accounts and, consequently, may not be permitted to engage in all the investment techniques or transactions, or to engage in such techniques or transactions to the same degree, as the Other Accounts.
-For these or other reasons, the portfolio managers may purchase different securities for the fund and the Other Accounts, and the performance of securities purchased for Other Accounts.
+For these or other reasons, the portfolio managers may purchase different securities for the fund and the Other Accounts, and the performance of securities purchased for the fund may vary from the performance of securities purchased for Other Accounts.
 The portfolio managers may place transactions on behalf of Other Accounts that are directly or indirectly contrary to investment decisions made for the fund, which could have the potential to adversely impact the fund, depending on market conditions.
 In addition, if the fund's investment in an issuer is at a different level of the issuer's capital structure than an investment in the issuer by Other Accounts, in the event of credit deterioration of the issuer, there may be a conflict of interest between the fund's and such Other Accounts' investments in the issuer.
-If the Adviser, Sub-Adviser or sub-sub-adviser sells securities short, it may be seen as harmful to the performance of any funds investing "long" in the same or similar securities whose market values fall as a result of short-selling activities.
+If the Adviser or Sub-

+Adviser sells securities short, it may be seen as harmful to the performance of any funds investing "long" in the same or similar securities whose market values fall as a result of short-selling activities.

-BNY and its affiliates, including the Adviser, Sub-Adviser, sub-sub-adviser and others involved in the management, sales, investment activities, business operations or distribution of the fund, are engaged in businesses and have interests other than that of managing the fund.
+BNY and its affiliates, including the Adviser and others involved in the management, sales, investment activities, business operations or distribution of the fund, are engaged in businesses and have interests other than that of managing the fund.
 These activities and interests include potential multiple advisory, transactional, financial and other interests in securities, instruments and companies that may be directly or indirectly purchased or sold by the fund or the fund's service providers, which may cause conflicts that could disadvantage the fund.

 BNY and its affiliates may have deposit, loan and commercial banking or other relationships with the issuers of securities purchased by the fund.
-BNY has no obligation to provide to the Adviser, Sub-Adviser, sub-sub-adviser or the fund, or effect transactions on behalf of the fund in accordance with, any market or other information, analysis, or research in its possession.
-Consequently, BNY(including, but not limited to, BNY's central Risk Management Department) may have information that could be material to the management of the fund and may not share that information with relevant personnel of the Adviser, Sub-Adviser or sub-sub-adviser.
-Accordingly, in making investment decisions for the fund, the Adviser, Sub-Adviser or sub-sub-adviser does not seek to obtain or use material inside information that BNY may possess with respect to such issuers.
-However, because the Adviser, Sub-Adviser or sub-sub-adviser in the course of investing fund assets in loans (as described above), may have access to material non-public information regarding a Borrower, the ability of the fund or funds advised by such Adviser, Sub-Adviser or sub-sub-adviser to purchase or sell publicly-traded securities of such Borrowers may be restricted.
+BNY has no obligation to provide to the Adviser, Sub-Adviser or the fund, or effect transactions on behalf of the fund in accordance with, any market or other information, analysis, or research in its possession.
+Consequently, BNY (including, but not limited to, BNY's central Risk Management Department) may have information that could be material to the management of the fund and may not share that information with relevant personnel of the Adviser or Sub-Adviser.
+Accordingly, in making investment decisions for the fund, the Adviser or Sub-Adviser does not seek to obtain or use material inside information that BNY may possess with respect to such issuers.
+However, because the Adviser or Sub-Adviser in the course of investing fund assets in loans (as described above), may have access to material non-public information regarding a Borrower, the ability of the fund or funds advised by such Adviser or Sub-Adviser to purchase or sell publicly-traded securities of such Borrowers may be restricted.